stevenwanderski/bxslider-4/readme.md

 ```

 **easing**
 The type of "easing" to use during transitions.
-Include <code>plugins/jquery.easing.1.3.js</code> for many options.<br />See <a href="http://gsgd.co.uk/sandbox/jquery/easing/" target="_blank">http://gsgd.co.uk/sandbox/jquery/easing/</a> for more info
+If using CSS transitions, include a value for the <code>transition-timing-function</code> property.
+If not using CSS transitions, you may include <code>plugins/jquery.easing.1.3.js</code> for many options.<br />See <a href="http://gsgd.co.uk/sandbox/jquery/easing/" target="_blank">http://gsgd.co.uk/sandbox/jquery/easing/</a> for more info.
 ```
-default: 'swing'
+default: null
-options: 'swing', 'linear' (see the above file for more options)
+options: if using CSS: 'linear', 'ease', 'ease-in', 'ease-out', 'ease-in-out', 'cubic-bezier(n,n,n,n)'.
+If not using CSS: 'swing', 'linear' (see the above file for more options)
 ```

 **captions**